 Virtual International Internships

 Here at CRCC Asia we want to best support our university partners and students in creating alternative avenues to gain work experience, increase cross-cultural understanding, and maintain access to these opportunities despite major world events.
-It is for this reason we have created the Online International Internship program.
+It is for this reason we are partnered with Virtual Internships who are the industry pioneers having offered remote internship opportunities since 2018.

 Benefits of an Virtual International Internship